Slippy2k/hode-cyxx/techdocs/win32.md

 The engine code can be split in 4 major parts :

-* C code handling collision, path finding, sprites, rendering and game objects
+* native code handling collision, path finding, sprites, rendering and game objects
-* C code (callbacks) for each level and screen
+* native code for each level screen (callabcks)
 * a bytecode interpreter (242 opcodes) for the monsters logic
 * a bytecode interpreter (30 opcodes) for sounds